dasch-swiss/dsp-das/docs/user-guide/data.md

 ![Filter your full text search by specific project](../assets/images/search-fulltext-filterByProject.png)*<https://admin.dasch.swiss> - Search 1: Full text search*

 When clicking on the search bar, the search history panel is displayed.
 The **10** last searches are registered.
-It is also possible to clear the search history list (*Clear list* button at the bottom of the panel).
+It is also possible to clear the search history list (*Clear list* button at the bottom of the panel or the *x* at the end of each line).

 ![Search history panel](../assets/images/search-history.png)*Search history list is accessible for the full text search from any webpage.*

 Special syntax:

+- question mark? can be used as wildcard symbol for a single character.
-- asterisk* can be used as a wildcard symbol
+- asterisk* can be used as a wildcard symbol for zero, one or multiple characters.
-- "quotation marks" searches for the whole pattern
+- "quotation marks" searches for the whole pattern.

 ---